-3. Insert the supplied AC adapter's barrel plug into the DC IN 9V jack on the back of the base.
+3. Insert the supplied AC adapter's barrel plug into the DC IN 9V jack.

-4. Route the adapter's cord through the narrow groove on the bottom of the bracket.
+4. Route the adapter and modular cords through the grooves on the bracket.

-5. Plug the modular cord into the wall plate jack, then align the bracket's keyhole slots with the wall plate studs and slide the base downward to secure it.
+5. Plug the modular cord's other end into the wall plate jack, then align the bracket's keyhole slots with the wall plate studs and slide the base downward to secure it.

-6. Plug the adapter into a standard AC outlet.

-7. Press and lift out the handset holder, rotate it 180x, then snap it back into place.
+- 6. Plug the adapter into a standard AC outlet. - 7.
+Press and lift out the handset holder, flip it over as shown, then snap it back into place so it holds the handset.